 Albert-Knopp, based in the Portland, ME office, is a member of the Business Law Practice Group, Litigation Group and the Data Security Team.
 His practice focuses on civil litigation, with an emphasis on commercial litigation, intellectual-property litigation, personal injury, data security, real-estate litigation and professional negligence.

 About Bernstein Shur

 Widely regarded as one of New England’s most entrepreneurial law firms, Bernstein Shur has more than 100 attorneys in offices in ME and New Hampshire.
 Founded in 1915, the firm provides practical and innovative counsel in the areas of business law, litigation, and municipal law to clients throughout the region and around the world.
 Bernstein Shur is ME’s exclusive member of Lex Mundi, the world’s leading association of independent law firms.
 More information is available at www.bernsteinshur.com.

 About Immigrant Legal Advocacy Project

-As Maine’s only statewide provider of free and low-cost comprehensive immigration legal assistance for low-income residents, ILAP helps Maine’s immigrants keep their families together, gain protection from persecution and domestic violence, attain residency and work authorization, and become proud U.S. citizens.
+As ME’s only statewide provider of free and low-cost comprehensive immigration legal assistance for low-income residents, ILAP helps ME’s immigrants keep their families together, gain protection from persecution and domestic violence, attain residency and work authorization, and become proud U.S. citizens.
 To learn more about ILAP, please visit their site at www.ilapmaine.org.